Hemantbalan/Sql-Data-Warehouse-Project-main/README.md

 ---
 ## 🌟About Me

 Hey there!
-I'm Himanshu — a Data Analyst passionate about uncovering insights and transforming data into strategy
+I'm Hemant Balan — a Data Analyst passionate about uncovering insights and transforming data into strategy